Avinashgurugubelli/avi-tech-blogs/src/blogs/system-design/05-replication/04-leader-less-replication.md

 - `w = 2`
 - `r = 2`
 - Guarantees overlap, tolerates 1 node failure.
+- Reads and writes that obey these **r** and **w** values are called quorum reads and writes.
+- You can think of r and w as the minimum number of votes required for the read or write to be valid.
 ---

 ## ⚠️ Quorum Limitations